nrusanov/playwright-ts-bdd-website-testing/README.md

 If you want to run a single test, use its unique tag.
 For example:

     npx cucumber-js --tags "@HomePage-Test2"

+## Browsers management

+Default browser engine is Chromium.

+If you want to change default browser, you can do so by changing the const browserType definition in hooks.ts with the desired default browser, i.e.:

+    ```javascript
+    const browserType = process.env.BROWSER || 'chromium';
+    ```

+Otherwise you can use the same commands for test runs without need to pass explicitly the browser type when you want to do the test run with the default browser.

+If you want to run all tests with different from default browser, use these commands:

+    ```console
+    BROWSER=firefox npm run test
+    ```

+OR

+    ```console
+    BROWSER=webkit npm run test
+    ```

+If you want to run test/s with specific tags, you can use the same commands as with default browser, but with added BROWER=browserType in front of the command.
+For example:

+    ```console
+    BROWSER=webkit npx cucumber-js --tags "@HomePage-Test1"
+    ```

+OR

+    ```console
+    BROWSER=webkit npx cucumber-js --tags "@NavigationTests"
+    ```

 ## Reporting